alpacahq/marketstore/docs/design/cli_framework_design.md

 This function bootstraps the command hierarchy that exists in the cmd/ directory, then parses the arguments and executes the commands.

 ### How commands are organized
-You can find commands defined using this map of the relevant directory structure.
+You can find where commands are defined using this map of the relevant directory structure.
 ```
 marketstore/
   marketstore.go